lucylow/Covid_Control/README.md

 ## Phase1 : Predictor Model Design LSTM (NPI-LSTM) Predictor

-* Keras representation of the learnable predictor model
-* The previous 21 days of Rn−t are fed into the context input; the previous 21 days of stringency values for the eight NPIs are fed into the action input.
-* The Lambda layer combines the context branch h and the action branch g  to produce a prediction Rˆn.
-* The effects of social distancing and endogenous growth rate of the pandemic are processed in separate pathways, making it possible to ensure that stringency has a monotonic effect, resulting in more regular predictions.

-* LSTM example 'data' directory

 * An LSTM neural network model  is trained with publicly available data on infections and NPIs in a number of countries and applied to predicting how the pandemic will unfold in them in the future.
 The predictions are cascaded one day at a time and constrained to a meaningful range.

-* Even with current limited data, the predictions are surprisingly accurate and well-behaved.
-This result suggests that the data-driven machine learning approach is potentially a powerful new tool for epidemiological modeling.
-This is the first main contribution of the paper to extend the models from prediction to prescription.

 * Using the data-driven LSTM model as the Predictor, a Prescriptor is evolved in a multi-objective setting to minimize the number of COVID-19 cases, as well as the number and stringency of NPIs (representing economic impact).

+* Keras representation of the learnable predictor model with LSTM example 'data' directory

- There are eight kinds of NPIs used to train the Predictor model.
-Each ranging in stringency from 0 (no measures) to 2, 3, or 4 (full measures).
+Eight NPIs were used to train the Predictor model.
+Values range from 0 (no measures) to 2, 3, or 4 (full measures).

 * Schools closing
 * Workplace closing